Crisp and Co. Banner Image

 A separation agreement is entirely distinct from any agreement you make during divorce or civil partnership dissolution, so the terms of the separation agreement will not necessarily be carried over to your financial settlement or arrangements for children if you decide to permanently end your relationship.

-If your divorce or civil partnership dissolution ends up being handled through the courts, a judge may given consideration you any separation agreement you entered into, as long as it was correctly produced.
+If your divorce or civil partnership dissolution ends up being handled through the courts, a judge may give consideration you any separation agreement you entered into, as long as it was correctly produced.
 However, they are under no obligation to maintain the terms of the agreement when making a judgement about how your finances and other issues should be resolved.

 Is a separation agreement legally binding?